-Tourists have been the target of scammers around the world and for as long as anyone can remember.
-What's interesting is that many of the scams that were used against travelers 100 years ago, are still just as popular today - just updated a little to fit the times.
-Here is a list of common scams that a tourist may come up against anywhere in the world.
+Tourists have been the targets of scam for as long as anyone can remember.
+What’s interesting is that many of these scams used over 100 years ago are still as popular today – they are just updated a little bit to fit today’s times.
+Here is a list of the most common travel scams that you should be aware of before traveling overseas.

 Finally, if you must transact business with these people, do it at a table or other surface where the money can be counted out into visible piles.
 Be prepared for them to balk at this suggestion.